 When not at work, Dr. Estes prioritizes spending time with family and enjoys fishing and racing cars at Barber Motorsports Park.

-Dr. Estes and his office staff are committed to providing the highest level of care to allow youth athletes to return to play.
-He treats each patient as if they were his own child and actively engages the family and athlete in the decision-making process.
+Dr. Estes and his office staff are committed to providing the highest level of care to allow athletes to return to play.
+He treats each patient as if they were his own family and actively engages the family and athlete in the decision-making process.